bioexcel/qmmm_bpg/docs/overview/overview.rst

 Once an MM calculation has been run successfully the input can be used as a basis for a QM/MM calculation.

 The METHOD should be set to QMMM.
-You will need to add the QMMM section for the parameterisation of the QM region and the DFT section which will define all the necessary settings for the QM treatment.
-Additionally, information about the atomic kind parameterisation will needed to be added for each kind in the SUBSYS section.
+You will need to add the QMMM section for the parameterisation of the QM region, and the DFT section which will define all the necessary settings for the QM treatment.
+Additionally, information about the atomic kind parameterisation will need to be added for each atomic kind in the SUBSYS section.

 The structure of your input will look something like this: